• Skip to primary navigation

 Who is Eligible: Texas Master Naturalist Chapters

-Application Submission Period: April 1 – June 1, 2025
+Application Submission Period: April 1 – June 1, 2026

-Project Report Deadline: A mid-year and final full report form will be sent to all Chapter award recipients to complete.
-The mid-year project report will be due in January 30, 2026.
-All project final reports are due to the Texas Master Naturalist Program state office no later than July 26, 2026.
-A statewide impact report will be compiled by August 10, 2026.
+Project Reporting:โ€ฏA mid-year check-in and full final report form will be sent to all Chapter award recipients to complete.
+The mid-year project progress check-in will be due January 30, 2027.
+All project final reports are due to the Texas Master Naturalist Program state office no later thanโ€ฏJuly 26, 2027.
+A statewide impact report will be compiled using this information in early August.

-Application Materials: Applicants must complete the online application form (below) in its entirety for their application to be considered submitted and eligible for consideration.
-However, we have created several resources for applicants to use during the application process.
-A downloadable application, application checklist, templates, and W-9 form can be found on our Resources and FAQs page.
-It is highly recommended to visit this page to review the resources and webinars provided prior to submitting an application.
+We have created several resources for applicants to use during the application process.
+An application checklist, templates, and W-9 form can be found on our Resources and FAQs page.
+It is highly recommended to visit this page to review the information and webinars provided prior to submitting an application.

-Eligibility: All Texas Master Naturalist Chapters are eligible to apply to receive funding.
-Projects submitted must first be coordinated with and approved by your chapter’s board locally.
+Eligibility: Only Texas Master Naturalist Chapters are eligible to apply to receive funding.
+Projects submitted must first be coordinated with and approved by your chapterโ€™s board locally.

-VMS: All Texas Master Naturalist volunteer service hours worked in connection with this Pollinators for Texas project must be logged as required in VMS within 45 days.
-Hours contributed to the project in April and May MUST be logged by June 30, 2026.
+VMS: All Texas Master Naturalist volunteer service hours completed in connection with Pollinators for Texas projects must be logged as required in VMS within 45 days of service.โ€ฏHours contributed to the project in May and June must be logged byโ€ฏJune 30th to meet project impact report deadlines.

 Project Considerations: